X3I/poketwo.com/index.md

 image: /img/logo.png
 ---

-# PokeTwo - The Unofficial FAQ for PokeOne
+# PokeTwo - The Unofficial FAQ for PokéOne

 Please note that this guide is a living __work in progress__.
 If you find something that's wrong or missing from the guides, or would like to add a new